 Eczema, or atopic dermatitis, is a dry, red, itchy rash that affects up to 1 in 5 infants and young children.
 It often improves over time, although it can last into adulthood or start later in life.
 In this condition, the water-tight barrier between skin cells gets weak, which lets moisture out and other things in.
 That’s why people with atopic dermatitis have to moisturize their skin, and they’re more susceptible to skin infections.

-Researchers have recently identified specific that are involved in maintaining the skin barrier.
+Researchers have recently identified specific Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. that are involved in maintaining the skin barrier.
 People with certain versions of these genes are more likely to get atopic dermatitis.

 “The skin is the outermost sentinel for fighting off bacteria and noxious agents,” says Katz.
 “If the barrier is broken somehow, you can become more allergic to things.”